thejayhaykid/babysitter-kata/README.md

 (venv) $ pip install -r requirements.txt
 (venv) $ pip install -e .
 ```
-*The second command installs the local package, allowing use with the `babysitter` CLI while in the virtualenv.
+*The second command installs the local package, allowing use with the `babysitter` CLI while in the virtualenv.*

-After that you should be able to run the main.py file `(venv) $ python main.py` or run tests `(venv) $ pytest`.
+After that you should be able to run the main.py file `(venv) $ babysitter` or run tests `(venv) $ pytest`.
 When done, exit the virtualenv with:

 ```bash
 (venv) $ deactivate